luizgh/sigver_wiwd/Readme.md

 Brazilian PUC-PR: Freitas, C., M. Morita, L. Oliveira, E. Justino, A. Yacoubi, E. Lethelier, F. Bortolozzi, and R. Sabourin.
 2000.
 “Bases de Dados de Cheques Bancarios Brasilei    ros.”
 In XXVI Conferencia Latinoamericana de Informatica.

+# License

+The source code is released under the BSD 2-clause license.
+Note that the trained models used the GPDS dataset for training (which is restricted for non-comercial use).